cALLING ALL WELD COUNTY RESIDENTS!

 Keep scrolling to learn about our full data collection process including nest monitoring.

-STEP 3: Banding the parents.
+Banding the adults.

 We have a federal and state banding permit that allows us to trap birds using a light-weight net.
 Once trapped, we give all of our birds a unique set of bracelets (bands) that will help us identify them in the future.
 This is also your chance to hold a bird!